ePADD/epadd/README.build.txt

 1. in the epadd folder, Type:
 ./do (or do.bat on windows)

-This will first build a muse.jar which is a dependency for ePADD.
-It then builds target/epadd-0.0.1-SNAPSHOT.war and target/epadd-discovery-0.0.1-SNAPSHOT.war
+This will build target/epadd-0.0.1-SNAPSHOT.war and target/epadd-discovery-0.0.1-SNAPSHOT.war

 2. Next, in the epadd-launcher folder, Type:
 ./do (do.bat on windows)